 - The major variables that influence the rate that you are timing and your credit.
 Because the market along with other economic factors determine the rates, catching the rate at a time when the interest rates are low is the biggest factor to helping you get a low rate for your VA Home Loan.
 Your credit score and credit history also affects the rate.
 Although there are VA home Loans available without a minimum fico score requirement, lenders will offer better rates for those borrowers that they determine to be lower credit risks.

 What type of homes can be purchased with a VA Home Loan?

 - Veterans are able to purchase most types of homes using a VA Home Loan, including houses, town houses, condos, etc. The basic requirement when purchasing a VA Home Loan is that the borrower must have the intent to occupy the property.
 Here is a website that shows a more detailed list of VA Approved properties. https://vip.vba.va.gov/portal/VBAH/VBAHome/condopudsearch

 What is the Energy Efficiency (EEM) Program?
 How does it work?

-- This program allows you to make home improvements to your home when you are purchasing or refinancing under the VA Home Loan Program, as long as the improvement is one that improves the energy efficiency of your home.
-Essentially, the VA is willing to allow you to finance the cost of your energy-efficiency upgrade, up to $6,000, so you don’t have to pay for it out of pocket.
+- This program allows you to make home improvements when you are purchasing or refinancing under the VA Home Loan Program.
+As long as the improvement is one that improves the energy efficiency of your home.
+Essentially, the VA is willing to allow you to finance the cost of your energy-efficiency upgrade.
+Up to $6,000, so you don’t have to pay for it out of pocket.
 Some examples of the upgrades may include: heat pumps, thermal or storm doors and/or windows, furnace or air conditioning units, water heater insulation, clock thermostats, solar cooling or heat systems, etc.

 Am I eligible for the VA Loan Benefit as the surviving spouse of a deceased veteran?